effanem/Round-Robin-Arbiter/README.md

 Their efforts in design, verification, debugging, and documentation were instrumental in the successful completion of this work.

-This project was submitted to **Dr. Prayline Rajabai C**, Associate Professor, School of Electronics Engineering (SENSE), VIT Vellore, as part of the course **VLSI Verification Methodologies (MAVLD603)**.
+This project was submitted to **Dr. Prayline Rajabai C**, Associate Professor, School of Electronics Engineering (SENSE), VIT Vellore, as part of the course **VLSI Verification Methodologies**.